No one has seen the Father except the one who is from God; only he has seen the Father. (NIV)

 The phrase “seen God” is parallel to the phrase “has made Him known,” and both phrases refer to knowing God.
 No man fully knew God, but Jesus made Him known.
-Throughout the Old Testament, what people knew about God was very limited.
-In fact, 2 Corinthians 3:13-16 refers to the fact that even today, the Jews who reject Christ have a veil over their hearts.
+Jesus is described as the exact imprint of God’s nature (Heb.
+1:3), again, it is not his physical appearance that shows us what God looks like, but his Spirit-filled character that shows us the nature and heart of God.
 The full knowledge, the “truth” about God, came through Jesus Christ (John 1:17).
-He was the one who “saw” (fully understood) God, and then he taught others—which is what John 1:18 says.
+He was the one who “saw” (fully understood) God, and then he taught others—which is what John 1:18 teaches.
 Before Jesus Christ came, no one really knew God as He truly is, a loving heavenly Father, but Jesus Christ “saw” (knew) God intimately, because the Father revealed Himself clearly to him.

 There are even more uses of “horao” as “perceiving” instead of “visibly seeing” by the author John.
 In 1 John 3:6 we read, “Everyone who continues sinning has not seen him or known him.”
 Here, John assumes that all Christians can “see” Jesus, not that we can literally see him, but that we can truly perceive him or known him.
 Likewise, in 3 John 1:11 we read, “the one who does what is good is of God, the one who does evil has not seen God.”
 This is another use of “seen” in which John means to communicate that those who do evil have not really known or perceived who God is.
 The verse has nothing to do with visibly seeing God.